-Americanisation is the task of adapting a text for the American market, taking into account the difference in style, terminology and vocabulary of the text.
-Any tables, figures, numbers, names, abbreviations, punctuation, conversions etc will also be verified.
+Americanisation is the task of adapting a text for the American market.
+This is done by taking into account the differences in style, terminology and vocabulary of the text.
+Any tables, figures, numbers, names, abbreviations, punctuation, conversions, etc, will also be verified.

-How do you work out the price for Americanisation and how long will it take?
+How do you price for Americanisation?

 We charge by the hour for Americanisation.
-Please contact us for a quotation, as each project is considered individually.
-We always confirm all costs in writing.
+Please contact us ahead of time for a quotation, as each project is considered individually.
+We will always confirm all costs in writing prior to starting the project.